 Green roofs

 We changed our building standard in 2018 to include the construction of green roofs whenever possible.
-There are currently seven buildings with green roofs on campus.
+There are currently eight buildings with green roofs on campus.
 These roofs help us manage stormwater and provide habitat for insects and pollinators.

 A green space at the University of Ottawa